-1911 Mrs. Patrick Campbell stars as an opportunist trying to give her husband a Bella Donna at London's St. James' Theatre.
+1911 Mrs. Patrick Campbell stars as an opportunist trying to give her husband a Bella Donna at London's St. James's Theatre.
 J.B.
-Fagen adapted this play from Robert Hichens' novel.
+Fagen adapted the play from Robert Hichens' novel.
 Also appearing are Lydia Branscombe and George Alexander.
-There will be 253 performances.
+There are 253 performances.

 1931 It looks like Springtime for Henry at the Bijou Theatre.
-Benn W. Levy's comedy offers a look at a man intrigued by his new secretary [a likely story !].
-Leslie Banks, Helen Chandler, and Nigel Bruce appear in this 199 performance run.
+Benn W. Levy's comedy offers a look at a man intrigued by his new secretary.
+Leslie Banks, Helen Chandler, and Nigel Bruce appear in the 199 performance run.

 1953 José Ferrer stars in a limited engagement of William Shakespeare's Richard III at New York's City Center.
 The cast also includes Vincent Price as the Duke of Buckingham, Maureen Stapleton as Anne, and Florence Reed as Queen Margaret.

-1968 The National Repertory Theatre loses its control over the house of Ford's Theatre in Washington, D.C.
+1968 The National Repertory Theatre loses its control over the Ford's Theatre in Washington, D.C.
 The new managers are the Circle in the Square company of New York.

 1973 Hal Linden and Barbara McNair play Sid and Babe as an interracial romance in a revival of The Pajama Game, directed by George Abbott, also starring Cab Calloway and Tiger Haynes.
 It runs 65 performances at the Lunt-Fontanne Theatre.

-1999 Ann Hampton Callaway, Everett Bradley and Laura Benanti star in Swing!, a musical revue featuring swing music by various composers such as Duke Ellington and Benny Goodman.
-The lively show opens tonight and will go on to run for a substantial 461 performances and receive six 2000 Tony Award nominations including one for Best Musical.
+1999 Ann Hampton Callaway, Everett Bradley, and Laura Benanti star in Swing!, a musical revue featuring swing music by such composers as Duke Ellington and Benny Goodman.
+The lively show runs for a substantial 461 performances and receives six 2000 Tony Award nominations, including one for Best Musical.

-2002 One of the most memorable flops of the new century opens at the Minskoff Theatre: Dance of the Vampires, a campy musical about vampires stalking the European village of Lower Belabartokovich.
+2002 Dance of the Vampires, a campy musical about vampires stalking the European village of Lower Belabartokovich opens at the Minskoff Theatre.
 Jim Steinman, who wrote many songs for rocker Meat Loaf, rolls out his first full Broadway score.
-The production had been a long-running hit in Austria and Germany, but after six weeks of previews on Broadway it will stagger on for 56 performances after critics hammer stakes into its heart.
+The production had been a long-running hit in Austria and Germany, but after six weeks of previews on Broadway it it runs just 56 performances after disappointing reviews.
 The show marks the (brief) return to Broadway of Phantom of the Opera star Michael Crawford as the bloodthirsty Count von Krolock.